-CD's On String Review
+CD’s Tied on a String Review

 Aesthetic 0/10, If someone doesn’t know your trying to scare away birds, you’re going to have to explain it to them, otherwise it may get a little awkward.